Grief Support Program

 Hearts and Hope Grief Support Group

-Hearts and Hope is a six-week grief support group that provides people who are grieving with the opportunity to talk about their experiences and feelings in a safe, respectful, and confidential atmosphere.
+Hearts and Hope is a five week grief support group that provides people who are grieving with the opportunity to talk about their experiences and feelings in a safe, respectful, and confidential atmosphere.
 Participants will learn coping techniques as well as an understanding of their grief experience, and they will be encouraged to show compassion for themselves and others in a helpful environment.
+There will be a $20 registration fee for each 5 week workshop, starting April 1, 2024.

 Help Us Understand Grief (HUUG)